intel/ai-reference-models/benchmarks/image_recognition/tensorflow/mobilenet_v1/README.md

 ## FP32 Inference Instructions

+1. The ImageNet dataset is required for testing accuracy and can also be used when running benchmarking.
+If no datset is provided when running benchmarking, synthetic data will be used.

-1. Download the ImageNet dataset and convert it to the TF records format using the instructions [here](https://github.com/tensorflow/models/tree/master/research/slim#an-automated-script-for-processing-imagenet-data).
+   Download the ImageNet dataset and convert it to the TF records format using the instructions [here](https://github.com/tensorflow/models/tree/master/research/slim#an-automated-script-for-processing-imagenet-data).